 The International Adult and Continuing Education Hall of Fame honors outstanding leaders in the fields of adult learning and continuing education who are distinguished as a scholar, practitioner, or policy-maker.

-and serves as a record of inspiration for the next generation of continuing education leaders.
+The Hall serves as a record of inspiration for the next generation of adult and continuing education leaders.

 On this page we supply additional information about and for members of the Hall of Fame specificly in the European region.

 Sabine Schmidt-Lauf has an interesting new publication from her and colleagues as results of the Adult Education Academy in Würzburg 2022 discussing relevant issues of our field from a comparative perspective. - click there "E-book in Open Access".